-This weekend the United States will be celebrating Memorial Day.
-It’s a day that many Americans view as the official beginning of summer, marked by picnics, BBQs, and relaxing with friends and family.
-But Memorial Day is a very important holiday established to give us a time to honor and remember the men and women who have served in the armed forces of the United States of America.
+This weekend many will commemorate Memorial Day.
+Yes, it’s a day that many of us view as the official beginning of summer, marked by picnics, BBQs, and relaxing with friends and family.
+But Memorial Day was established to give us a time to honor and remember the men and women who died while serving in the U.S. military.

-So in addition to our picnics and BBQs, here are five great ideas for things we can do around our homes and towns to celebrate Memorial Day this weekend:
+In addition to picnics and BBQs, here are five great ideas for things we can do around our homes and towns to celebrate Memorial Day this weekend.

-Attend A Parade.
-Many towns have parades on Memorial Day and some events even conclude with a memorial service.
-So take some time out from prepping for BBQs or relaxing with friends and family and take advantage of what your town has to offer on this important day.
+Attend A Ceremony.
+Many towns have parades and ceremonies on Memorial Day and some events even conclude with a memorial service.
+Take some time from prepping for BBQs or relaxing with friends and family to take advantage of what your town has to offer.

 - Decorate with Flags.
-Break out the red, white and blue!
-For many, many years it has been a tradition to decorate the graves of fallen soldiers with flags on Memorial Day.
-So why not bring that tradition home and decorate your house and lawn with the stars and stripes!
+For many years, it has been a tradition to decorate graves of fallen soldiers with flags on Memorial Day.
 Another tradition is to fly the flag at half-staff from dawn until noon local time.
-So if you have a flag pole, consider joining the tradition this year.
+If you have a flag pole, consider joining the tradition this year.

 - Buy A Poppy.
-During the days leading up to Memorial Day, members of the Veterans of Foreign Wars take donations for poppies.
-The poppy’s significance to Memorial Day is the result of the John McCrae poem “In Flanders Fields.”
+During the days leading up to Memorial Day, members of the VFW (Veterans of Foreign Wars) accept donations for poppies.
+The poppy’s significance to Memorial Day derives from John McCrae’s poem, “In Flanders Fields.”
 Disabled and needy veterans in VA hospitals have been assembling Buddy Poppies since 1924.
-Purchase one, and your donation assists in maintaining state and national rehabilitation and service programs for veterans.
+Purchase a poppy and your donation assists in maintaining state and national rehabilitation and service programs for veterans.